About

 You may control asepsis operation via asepsisctl

-During the installation asepsisctl tool is symlinked into /usr/local/bin, so it should be visible from the command-line.
+During the installation asepsisctl tool is symlinked into /usr/local/bin

 > asepsisctl --help